| Title: | A Fully Featured Logging Framework |

 a |

-vector wit color ANSI codes
+a character vector wit color ANSI codes

 Other formatting utils: